openshift/origin/README.md

 Once setup, you can:

-0. If you are on OS X (and maybe Windows?) you need to run this first:
+0. If you are on OS X (and maybe Windows?) and $OSTYPE does not start with "darwin" you need to run this first:

         $ export OSTYPE=darwin